detritus429/gettxbyeth/README.md

 ## Ether settings

 `-s`: Ignore transactions with 0 ETH value.
-Other ether options still aply.
+Other ether options still apply.

 `-0`: List transactions with 0 ETH only.
 Other ether options are ignored.